Addiction Recovery & Aftercare: Programs, Activities & Support Groups

 How Can Family and Friends Support a Loved One’s Recovery?

-• Celebrate your loved one’s successes.
+• Celebrating your loved one’s successes.
 In early recovery, achieving a few days of sobriety can feel like a victory.
-While you may not always see your loved one’s accomplishments as a success, celebrating milestones in sobriety can help give them the motivation to continue working on their recovery.
+Celebrating milestones in sobriety with your loved one can help give them the motivation to continue working on their recovery.

-• Keep drugs and alcohol away.
+• Keeping drugs and alcohol away.
 Seeing or talking about drugs and alcohol can be triggering for people in recovery.
-You can help your loved one a great deal by not drinking or using in front of them and encouraging them to avoid places with drugs and alcohol, such as bars, restaurants, and nightclubs.
+You can help your loved one a great deal by not drinking or using substances in front of them and encouraging them to avoid places with drugs and alcohol, such as bars, restaurants, and nightclubs.

-• Practice self-care.
+• Practicing self-care.
 Taking care of yourself physically and emotionally can help you better cope with your loved one’s addiction and recovery.
 It is common to feel a range of emotions when a family member or friend is addicted to drugs or alcohol, including guilt, anger, and worry.
 Dealing with your own feelings by participating in positive and healthy activities or by going to therapy on your own is important.

-• Learn about the signs of relapse.
-Being aware of the signs of relapse can you help you identify if your family member or friend is headed for one.
-Signs include isolation, skipping 12-step or therapy meetings, poor sleep or eating habits, drug cravings, and romanticizing past drug use or experiences.8 You can learn more about the signs of relapse by talking to other people in recovery, reading books and articles on addiction, and attending Al-Anon, Nar-Anon, and Alateen meetings.
+• Learning about the signs of relapse.
+Being aware of the signs of relapse can help you identify if your loved one is headed for one.
+Signs include isolation, skipping 12-Step meetings or therapy sessions, sleeping or eating habit changes, drug cravings, and romanticizing past drug use or experiences.13 You can learn more about the signs of relapse by talking to other people in recovery, reading about addiction, and attending Al-Anon, Nar-Anon, and Alateen meetings.

 Need more info?